kdpark0284/HM_titledescription_filtering/README.md

 1. Open Colab and load Startup_Dependency.ipynb Jupyter Notebook This is the set up to use this library
-2. Install dependencies using requirements.txt
+2. Install the library
-3. use HMautogroup_pre as the name of package
-4. use main.py module
-5. good luck
+   {pip install HMautogroup}
+3. Use main function

 This project is licensed under the terms of the MIT license.